gabeklein/expressive-mvc/README.md

 <br/>

-## `useStateful` also accepts an object.
+## `useStateful` also accepts an object

-If you prefer to prepare your initial values on the outside of a component, you can do that too.<br/>
+If you prefer to prepare your initial values, on the outside of a component, you can do that too.<br/>
-This is especially useful for situations with closures, or [HOC's](https://reactjs.org/docs/higher-order-components.html).
+This can be especially useful for situations with closures or [HOC's](https://reactjs.org/docs/higher-order-components.html).

 > *Just don't give `useStateful` an object literal.*<br/>
 > *It will get regenerated every render!*